 Story: "I started pulling everything off the bloody rack"

 In 1991, the clothing manufacturer Dolina Fashion Group Pty Ltd supplied Grace Bros stores with an 'exclusive' dress design for a major promotion through its network.
 It was alleged that Dolina's stylists had requested an Aboriginal look from the Japanese fabric maker Sastani to present as the front line of their fashion range.

-The problem was that the print supplied by the fabric maker was a direct copy of an original work by Aboriginal artist Bronwyn Bancroft, Eternal Eclipse (1998), which had been reproduced illegally.
-Here’s how Bronwyn recalls the case .
+The problem was that the print supplied by the fabric maker was a direct copy of an original work by First Nations artist Bronwyn Bancroft, Eternal Eclipse (1998), which had been reproduced illegally.
+Here's how Bronwyn recalls the case .